- If you want to know how to boost WiFi signal strength and speed there are quite a few methods you can try.

 Enable Quality of Service (QoS) and Asign Priority to Critical Tasks

-If only some specific tasks seem to struggle on your WiFi connection then you should look at QoS (Quality of Service) setting on your router.
+If only some specific tasks seem to struggle on your WiFi connection then you should look at the QoS (Quality of Service) setting on your router.
 Basically, you can prioritize specific work/play scenarios so that the router will allocate more bandwidth for critical tasks.

 For example, if your Netflix streaming is choppy then prioritize media streaming above everything else.